Raunakkkkk/Tindog-project/README.md

 # Tindog-project
-Tinder for Dogs using Html,CSS,bootstrap.
+Tinder like application for dogs frontend made   using Html,CSS and Bootstrap.